glenngartner/shortest_path/readme.md

 ```

 ### Binaries
-If you don't want to build yourself, Use the windows (.exe) and OSX (unix executable) binaries in the bin/ folder.
+If you don't want to build yourself, use the windows (.exe), OSX, or Linux binaries in the bin/ folder to run the app.